-BACC 210 SME's Financial Planning and Accounting

-This subject provides an overview of today's accounting and financial planning techniques for facility management by professionals who intend to operate their own small business, work as independent contractors, or as freelancers.
-Using computer software applications, technical professionals should be able to perform, budgeting, materials procurement and management, work order systems, work planning and scheduling, cost control techniques, preparation and understanding of simplified financial statements.
-At least one-third of coverage in this course is devoted to handson practical applications.
+BACC 210 SME's Financial Planning and Accounting 3(3,0) techniques for small busines software app materials pro scheduling, provides an overview of today's accounting and fi or facility management by professionals who intend to d ss, work as independent contractors, or as freelancers lications, technical professionals should be able to pe ocurement and management, work order systems, we cost control techniques, preparation and understand ements.
+At least one-third of coverage in this course is c applications. berate their own Using computer form, budgeting, ork planning and ling of simplified